 delicious fruitcake and gives a motor stall error.
 For the material, I will be using 6mm polycarbonate plastic which is similar to the properties of Lexan, Perspex or Excelente.
 Why do you ask?
 It was in Grandma’s backyard.
 She uses it for plating her spider plants.
 So she tells me.
 Polycarbonate plastic is completely overkill and expensive.
 But it won’t crack or shatter like traditional acrylic.

 Robotic Routing Results

 Those people with a laser or water knife will not have these problems.
-Since we were using a robotic router for the first time there was all kinds of errors on my parts as i was peeling away the protective sticker.
+Since we were using a robotic router for the first time there were all kinds of errors on my parts as we were peeling away the protective sticker.

 - Base Depth too short on drilling pass – In my paranoia of not wanting to drill through the table despite placing an underlay before starting the job.
 I set the base depth to 6mm which is the same as the material.
-The problem is that as the router bit drops into the material it flexes ever so sightly.
+The problem is that as the router bit drops into the material it flexes ever so slightly.
 Leaving these clogged holes.
-Now many of them I was able to poke out with a pen easy. some even fell out by passing my fingers over it.
+Now many of them I was able to poke out with a pen easily. some even fell out bypassing my fingers over it.
 A minor mistake is still a mistake.

-- Routing with 6mm bits around corners – This is probably my biggest mistake about the project..
+- Routing with 6mm bits around corners – This is probably my biggest mistake about the project.
 I was alternating between 3mm and 6mm routing bits.
-Not thinking as it was cutting the 6mm bit is awesome for cutting the outer-potion of the case.
+Not thinking as it was cutting the 6mm bit is awesome for cutting the outer portion of the case.
 But there’s a terrible downside to it all which is when you have to make interlocking acrylic